bio-learn/biolearn/README.rst

 Issues
 ======

-If you find any bugs with biolearn we welcome you to create a Github issue including information on how we can replicate the issue and the expected vs actual behavior.
+If you find any bugs with biolearn please create a Github issue including how we can replicate the issue and the expected vs actual behavior.

 Contributing